Nicola Rose: From Puppeteer to Filmmaker

 These scrappy low-budget early shoots instilled her trademark resourcefulness: turning limitations into opportunities for inventive camera work and on-set experimentation.
 The festival feedback loop and panel discussions cemented her actor-driven rehearsal process and inclusive set culture, where everyone’s ideas matter.

-Nicola Rose’s first feature film was Goodbye, Petrushka (2022), which is now streaming on Amazon Prime Video.
-It’s the story of a young American girl who moves from NYC to Paris, where she nannies for the family from hell, battles wacky French bureaucrats, embarrasses herself in front of her Parisian crush, and navigates a toxic relationship – among other faux pas.
+Nicola Rose’s first feature film was Goodbye, Petrushka (2022), now streaming on Amazon Prime Video.
+It’s the story of a American college girl named Claire, an aspiring puppeteer, who moves from NYC to Paris, where she nannies for the family from hell, battles wacky French bureaucrats, embarrasses herself in front of her Parisian crush, and navigates a toxic relationship, among other faux pas.
+This heartfelt romantic comedy includes both live action and animation.
+(Rated 16+ for a few sex references.)

 Her latest feature film, Magnetosphere (2025), is a coming-of-age comedy about a 13-year-old girl growing up with synesthesia, a sensory condition in which she sees sounds and hears colors.
-The film stars Colin Mochrie, Patrick McKenna, Debra McGrath, Steven He, Tara Strong, and Shayelin Martin.
-Magnetosphere is available to watch on all major streaming platforms in North America, including Amazon Prime Video.
+The film uses layered color filters and a pulsing soundscape whenever the protagonist experiences sensory overload.
+Magnetosphere stars Colin Mochrie, Patrick McKenna, Debra McGrath, Steven He, Tara Strong, and Shayelin Martin.
+It’s available to watch on all major streaming platforms, including Amazon Prime Video.
+(Rated PG-13.)

 Creative Style

-A lifelong reader and accomplished translator, Nicola Rose brings a novelist’s eye to her screenplays—layering motifs, voice-over reflections, and visual metaphors.
-Her films often read like visual poems, where dialogue and imagery intertwine to evoke internal landscapes.
+A lifelong reader, literature major, and accomplished translator, Nicola Rose brings a novelist’s eye to her screenplays—layering creative motifs, voice-over reflections, and visual metaphors.
+Her films often read like visual poems, where dialogue and imagery intertwine to evoke deeper internal landscapes.

 Character-Centered Storytelling

-- Naturalistic Performances – Rose cultivates an environment where actors can explore and improvise.
+• Naturalistic Performances – She cultivates an environment where actors can explore and improvise.
 She often workshops scenes in rehearsals, then refines dialogue on set to capture spontaneous moments of truth.

-- Intersection of Comedy and Pathos – Her comedic beats emerge from real human quirks—like enjoying a mundane task too much or marveling at an everyday sight—so the laughter always feels genuine and relatable.
+• Intersection of Comedy and Pathos – Her comedic beats emerge from real human quirks—such as enjoying a mundane task too much or marveling at an everyday sight—so the laughter always feels genuine and relatable.
 In her opinion, “Life is both serious and funny!
 You don’t need to pick a lane.
 The juxtaposition is what keeps things interesting.”

 Visual and Aural Expression

-- Bold Color Palettes – From pastel sunrise scenes to punchy neon montages, Rose uses color not just decoratively but as a storytelling tool, hinting at emotional transitions or hidden subtext within a scene.
+• Bold Color Palettes – From pastel sunrise scenes to punchy neon montages, she uses color not just decoratively but as a storytelling tool, hinting at emotional transitions or hidden subtext within a scene.

-- Synesthetic Imagery – She experiments with cross-sensory cues: color filters that shift to reflect mood, layered soundscapes that echo a character’s mental state, and jump-cut montage sequences that mimic sensory overload.
-These synesthetic sequences make you feel the world as they do—a tribute to Rose’s commitment to authentic neurodiversity representation.
+• Synesthetic Imagery – She experiments with synesthetic color play and cross-sensory cues: color filters that shift to reflect mood, layered soundscapes that echo a character’s mental state, and jump-cut montage sequences that mimic sensory overload.
+These synesthetic sequences are a tribute to her commitment to authentic neurodiversity representation.

 Final Thoughts